joshuaejs/arista_eos_audit/README.md

 Fan: 4/1 *** Status: ok *** Result: PASS
 ```
 - check_temperature
-  - feature description: include tests report about the temperature status
+  - description: include tests report about the temperature status
   - required eos command: ```show system environment temperature | json```
   - test failure conditions: A test fails if a sensor HW status is not OK or if a sensor alert count is > 0 or if a sensor is currently in alert state.
 The system temperature test fails if the system status is not OK
   - output example